-With summer winding down in Lake Worth, now is a good time to get ahead on air conditioner maintenance.
+With summer coming to an end in Lake Worth, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be blocked with dirt and yard waste.
-This buildup can limit your unit’s efficiency and cause it to break down.
-Or require replacement faster.
+If you haven’t washed it this year, it could be full of dust and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally tuned-up annually.
+We suggest having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy costs.
+A clean system can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians locate and handle minor issues before they develop into high-priced problems.
+Routine AC maintenance also helps our technicians discover and handle slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing